 Resources

-Below you find databases created by scientists at Center for Macroecology, Evolution and Climate.
+Below, you find different resources, including databases created or co-created by the researchers at the Center for Macroecology, Evolution and Climate (CMEC).

 Data descriptions and maps for global zoogeographic regions.